A woman motorist who struck a young cyclist causing fatal injuries today walked free from court.

 She moved back into the nearside lane intending to take the slip road to Leasowe Road.

-Mr Greenwood said she pleaded guilty on the basis that she believed the cyclist was far enough across the junction for her to pass him on the inside but she misjudged it and he appeared to move to the left.
+Mr Greenwood said she pleaded guilty on the basis that she believed the cyclist was far enough across the junction for her to pass him on the inside but she misjudged it and he appeared to move to

 Lee Bonner, defending, said that Tsang admitted she had not left enough room for the cyclist to wobble or move to the left.